-Colossians 2:1 I want you to know how much I am struggling for you and for those at Laodicea, and for all who have not met me personally.
-2 My purpose is that they may be encouraged in heart and united in love, so that they may have the full riches of complete understanding, in order that they may know the mystery of God, namely, Christ, 3 in whom are hidden all the treasures of wisdom and knowledge.
-4 I tell you this so that no one may deceive you by fine-sounding arguments.5 For though I am absent from you in body, I am present with you in spirit and delight to see how orderly you are and how firm your faith in Christ is.
-(NIV)
+Colossians 2:1 For I want you to know what a great conflict I have for you and those in Laodicea, and for as many as have not seen my face in the flesh, 2 that their hearts may be encouraged, being knit together in love, and attaining to all riches of the full assurance of understanding, to the knowledge of the mystery of God, both of the Father and of Christ, 3 in whom are hidden all the treasures of wisdom and knowledge.
+4 Now this I say lest anyone should deceive you with persuasive words.5 For though I am absent in the flesh, yet I am with you in spirit, rejoicing to see your good order and the steadfastness of your faith in Christ.
+(NKJV)

 The nature of his struggle refers back to the previous two verses in chapter one which is so that they will be presented “perfect in Christ.”
 He can not be with them and so he worries that they will be misled into false teaching, specifically Gnosticism, which was present in the area.

+He continues “that their hearts may be encouraged, being knit together in love, and attaining to all riches of the full assurance of understanding, to the knowledge of the mystery of God, both of the Father and of Christ,” (v.
+2).
 The literal interpretation of the Greek in verse two is: “that may be comforted the hearts of them, being joined together in love, and to all riches of the full assurance of the understanding, to the full knowledge of the mystery of God and of Father and of Christ.”

 In other words, he wants them to have the strength and joy that comes from truly knowing Christ.
 He wants them to know that they have the power of Christ living within them, so that they can draw on His power for discernment.

 As Christians, though, we are given the Holy Spirit who gives us discernment.
 The Holy Spirit interprets the Bible for us as we read it.
 He helps us to truly know God, so that we are not misled by false teaching.
 As we read and study the Bible our ability to discern becomes greater as we understand more of who God is.

 We also know that sins are chosen behaviors, otherwise a Holy God could not punish us for them.
 God is not a killjoy.
 He just knows that certain behaviors will result in unwanted results and so He tries to save us from ourselves.

 If we know the Bible and we are tuned into the Holy Spirit we will, again, be able to discern the truth.
 The Holy Spirit convicts us of sin in our lives.
-If a certain behavior is not listed in the Bible as a sin and if we are not under the conviction of the Holy Spirit, it is not a sin.
+If a certain behavior is not listed in the Bible as a sin and if we are not under the conviction of the Holy Spirit., it is not a sin.

 We have everything we need if we have a Bible and the Holy Spirit.
 All we need to do is to spend time in reading that Bible.
 Then we will truly know Christ.